ioggstream/papers/semantics-ddd/index.md

 This document relies on the interoperability concepts described in the European Interoperability Framework (EIF) [EIF].
 The EIF is a set of concepts and principles that can be used to design interoperable systems.
 It is very helpful in identifying interoperability requirements and associated issues.

-The EIF identifies four interoperability layers: legal, organizational, semantic, and technical.
+The EIF identifies four interoperability layers: legal, organizational, semantic & syntactic, and technical.
 Two systems require a certain degree of interoperability at every layer to communicate reliably.

 # Domain driven in Public Services